awsdocs/amazon-ec2-user-guide/doc_source/ebs-describing-volumes.md

 1. To view more information about an instance, select it\.

 1. In the details pane, you can inspect the information provided about root and block devices\.
+Choose the device name link to show information on the volume attached under that device name\.

+1. \(Optional\) Choose the **EBS ID** link to view details for the volume attached to this instance under the device name chosen in the prior step\.

+## View volume information from the command line<a name="ebs-view-information-cli"></a>

 **To view information about an EBS volume using the command line**